Feed capacity is 67 pounds, over a sack of feed!

 Generally a laying hen eats around 4 ounces of feed per day, so one pound of feed should feed four birds one day, 7 pounds per week per four birds, or 9.5 weeks per full hopper of feed for a four hen flock.
-The more poultry feeders you have the more birds can be fed per poultry feeder.
+That is nearly two and a half months… The more poultry feeders you have the more birds can be fed per poultry feeder.

 Number of birds per poultry feeder